bazelbuild/bazelisk/README.md

 - Add support for checked-in Bazel binaries.
 - When the version label is set to a commit hash, first download a matching binary version of Bazel, then build Bazel automatically at that commit and use the resulting binary.
-- Add support to automatically bisect a build failure to a culprit commit in Bazel.
-  If you notice that you could successfully build your project using version X, but not using version X+1, then Bazelisk should be able to figure out the commit that caused the breakage and the Bazel team can easily fix the problem.

 ## FAQ